Canon 800D vs Fujifilm X-A5

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - More affordable: Was introduced into a lower priced category (47 percent cheaper at launch).

 - More modern: Was introduced somewhat (11 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the X-A5 emerges as the winner of the match-up (8 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the X-A5 is the clear winner of the contest (9 : 5 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.